mramirez92/reading-notes/201/class-14.md

 }
 ```

 1. Transitions: provide change from one state to another.

 2. Transitions provide a change from one state to another, while animations can set multiple points of transition upon different keyframes.

 ## More Transitions

 Effects are hardware accelerated and can be used immediately.
-`trasition`
+`transition`

 - fade in: set initial state, then set change.
 Ex: opacity changes
 - grow and shrink by changing scale of element